solettaproject/soletta/README.md

 is based on Glib's GMainLoop, while some smaller OS have their own implementation, see `--with-mainloop` documentaion.

-The build system is based on autotools (autoconf/automake).
-If you got the unreleased source code from GIT, you must run:
+The build system is based on linux kernel's kconfig.
+To configure it with default configuration values run:

-        ./autogen.sh

-If you got the release tarballs then run:

-        ./configure --prefix=/usr CFLAGS="-O2"
+        make alldefconfig

+To update the configurations using a curses based interface run:
+        make menuconfig

+To update the configurations using a line-oriented interface run:
+        make config

 More options and variables are available with:

-        ./configure --help
+        make help

 To compile use (from top directory)

-        make all
+        make

 or to be verbose and get all the commands being executed:

-        make all V=1
+        make V=1

-To install run (sudo only required if installing to privileged directories):
+To install run:
+        make install

+the default behavior is to install in the root dir (namely /), but to install in a different root dir run install as:

-        sudo make install
+        make install DESTDIR=/path/to/install/root/

-Note that to run applications that rely on modules to be installed (such as sol-io and conffile) one needs to either `make install` or configure as maintainer using:

-        ./configure --enable-maintainer-mode

-Then they will run from inside the build tree.

 ### Debug